moonbitlang/moonbit-course/course9/course_en.md

 - In this chapter, we learned how to
   - Define traits and use them to bound type parameters
+  - Implement traits implicitly or explicitly
-  - Implement methods and custom operators
+  - Implement custom operators
   - Implement a simple map using traits in MoonBit